Erdos-Projects/spring-2026-valuation-of-stringed-instruments-II/README.md

 # Dataset

-Data is obtained through web scraping of [Tarisio.com](https://tarisio.com/), which is one of the major auction houses involving fine-stringed instruments.
-It maintains the Cozio archive, which aggregates sales from 40 different auction houses since 1829.
+Data was collected via web scraping from [Tarisio.com](https://tarisio.com/), a major auction house specializing in fine stringed instruments.
+The site maintains the Cozio Archive, which aggregates sales data from over 40 auction houses dating back to 1829.

 # Files